 Medical Nutrition Therapy (customized guidance for various health concerns, high blood pressure, blood sugar dysregulation, etc.)

 If you're unsure if we can help you, please reach out at email@example.com and hop on a call with Erica to discuss your concerns.

 How do you handle weight loss?
 What if I want to lose weight?

-She will evaluate your eating habits and see how your diet might better support you.
-However, she can’t/won't guarantee that you will lose weight.
-Sometimes her clients lose weight, stay the same, or gain weight.
+She will evaluate your eating habits and see how your diet might better support you if this is your goal.

 I’m a student, can I shadow Erica?